-- NSP supports giving each state the authority to regulate truck weights and urges them to standardize weight limits and bridge formulas between states. - NSP supports passage of federal legislation that moves the agricultural exemption for hours of service from rule to law. - NSP affirms its support of traffic safety but recognizes issues of practicality regarding farm truck safety equipment.
-Therefore NSP supports a production agriculture exemption to DOT regulations. - NSP supports an increase in the mileage exemption for heavy highway vehicle use tax from 7,500 miles to 20,000 miles for agricultural vehicles. - NSP supports exempting implements of husbandry and vehicles with farm tags from the definition of a commercial motor vehicle and from interstate commerce definitions. - NSP urges Congress to ensure that in the implement of the U.S. Patriot Act, producers and custom harvesters retain their 150 mile exemption from their base of operations.
+- NSP supports giving each state the authority to regulate truck weights but urges standard weight limits and bridge formulas between states. - NSP supports passage of federal legislation that moves the agricultural exemption for hours of service from rule to law. - NSP affirms its support of traffic safety but recognizes issues of practicality regarding farm truck safety equipment.
+Therefore, NSP supports a production agriculture exemption to DOT regulations. - NSP supports an increase in the mileage exemption for heavy highway vehicle use tax from a minimum of 7,500 miles for agricultural vehicles. - NSP supports exempting implements of husbandry and vehicles with farm tags from the definition of a